Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/gui/layers.md

 - Queryable - whether you want the layer to be queryable (clicking on a feature will display further information)
 - Filterable - whether you want the layer to be filterable

 You'll also see a button for *Advanced settings*, which are optional.

-You can change the default opacity and saturation here if you want to.
+- Disclaimer: The disclaimer to show when this layer is turned on.
+See [Layer Disclaimers](#layer-disclaimers).
+- Restricted bounds: Allows you to prevent a layer from being rendered or query outside of the defined bounds
+- Opacity/Saturation: Set the default starting opacity and saturation of this layer.
+Can be overridden by [Layer Customisations](../gui/versions.md#layer-customisations) or via the URL permalink
+- Default filter is editable: If a layer has a filter applied to it via a CQL_FILTER, ticking this box allows users to edit that filter.
+Be default, that filter will be 'locked' and can't be edited by users
+- Proxy Map Requests: Allows you to get round server CORS issues by proxying the requests via the in-built proxy server
+- Proxy Metadata Requests: Allows you to get round server CORS issues by proxying the requests via the in-built proxy server

 ### Layer categories